freedompride/PHP_Mobile_Redirect/readme.txt

 Edit detection.php file and change the Location of the redirection.

 NOTE:-
-It won't work on HTML
+It won't work on HTML unless you're using Ajax function and calling the PHP files.

+Sincere,

+FreedomPride